jWatsonDev/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 61: June 30, 2021

+**Today's Progress**: Semi-illegal day, because I counted some work-ish coding, but hey, it was serverless/angular, so cool fun stuff.

+**Thoughts:** Heck of a day.

 ### Day 60: June 29, 2021

 **Today's Progress**: The gambit: TerraForm, Angular, NestJS/AZ Functions, IaC, and pipeline.